What instructions are recommended to be provided for students when submitting online?

 - Word limits, expectations for the layout and style of the work, a warning not to password protect files

 - Specify the permitted file types for the submission.
-Note the inline document mark-up tool (Crcodoc) only works with PDFs, Microsoft Word documents, PowerPoint documents and PNG and JPEG images.
+Note the file types supported by the inline document mark-up tool (Annotate View) if you wish to annotate student papers online.

 - A reminder that filenames should use only letters, numbers, hyphens and underscores.